lazydevl0per/onepiece-tcg-manager/BUILD_AND_RELEASE.md

    - Runs on every push to main/develop and pull requests
    - Tests builds on Windows and Linux
    - Runs linting and build verification
+   - Tests Electron build without publishing

 2. **Release Workflow** (`.github/workflows/build.yml`)
    - Triggers on version tags (v*)
-   - Builds for Windows, macOS, and Linux
+   - Builds for Windows (optimized for faster releases)
    - Creates GitHub releases with artifacts
+   - Uploads installers to release

 ### Creating a Release